URF-analyst/CIG-automailer/Readme.txt

 + (") add auto schedule to run it every 3 hours.

 readGsheets.py v0 (oct/21)
+readGsheets_t2.py v0 (oct/21) # uses no google api but can only read
 v0
 - uses an online googlesheets instead of csv as input dataframe.
 - The person will fill form and it will be uploaded to a google-sheets